DACA Renewals Practice Advisory

 Note that this “one-year filing window” is a change in policy that went into effect on August 1, 2019.
-The previous policy (from September 5, 2017 through July 31, 2019) was that those whose DACA expired on or after September 5, 2016 could apply as renewal applicants, but those whose DACA expired before September 5, 2016 had to file as initial applicants.
-See: https://www.uscis.gov/humanitarian/deferred-action-childhood-arrivals-response-january-2018-preliminary-injunction.
+The previous policy (in effect from September 5, 2017 through July 31, 2019) was that those whose DACA expired on or after September 5, 2016, could apply as renewal applicants, but those whose DACA expired before September 5, 2016, had to file as initial applicants.

 Anyone who has previously held DACA and continues to meet the DACA eligibility requirements may apply under current USCIS policy complying with the federal court orders described above.

-Given the uncertain future of the DACA landscape, CLINIC recommends that DACA recipients consider filing renewals without delay in the event that a future decision causes USCIS to stop accepting renewal requests.
-As mentioned above, the Supreme Court will hear oral arguments about the legality of the DACA termination on November 12, 2019, and a decision is expected no later than June 2020.
+Given the uncertain future of the DACA landscape, CLINIC recommends that DACA recipients consider filing renewals without delay in the event that the Supreme Court finds the termination of DACA was legal and USCIS stops accepting renewal requests.
+One possible benefit of filing a renewal request now is that, even if the rescission of DACA is upheld, USCIS could decide to continue processing applications received by a certain date.
+As mentioned above, a decision from the Supreme Court is expected no later than June 2020.

 USCIS has been accepting renewal requests that are filed more than 150 days before expiration.
-That said, those who apply more than 150 days in advance run the risk of receiving an extension less than two full years.
-Some applicants have also reported renewal requests filed more than 150 days in advance being held for several months before being adjudicated.
+That said, those who apply more than 150 days in advance run the risk of receiving an extension of less than two full years.
+Some applicants have also reported renewal requests filed more than 150 days in advance being held for a period of time before being adjudicated.
 Ultimately, it is the decision of each DACA recipient to weigh these potential risks against the benefits of a DACA extension before deciding how early to apply or whether to apply at all.

 What should I advise clients who want to apply to renew DACA?

 It is unclear how long USCIS will continue to accept DACA renewal requests and whether it will continue to adjudicate pending renewal applications if one or more of the injunctions is overturned.
-Clients should be advised of the potential for losing their application fees if a court orders USCIS to change its current policy after an application is accepted but before it is adjudicated.
+Clients should be advised of the potential for losing their application fees if the Supreme Court allows USCIS to change its current policy before a pending renewal request has been adjudicated.
 The archived DACA FAQs state that, while USCIS will accept requests submitted earlier than 150 days before expiration, the deferred action period will likely be granted from the date of approval.
 In other words, filing earlier than 150 days out could result in an overlap between a current DACA grant and the renewal grant.
 This means that the new renewal period may extend for less than a full two years from the date that the applicant’s current DACA period expires.
 We recommend counseling potential DACA applicants about the risks of possible rejection if one of the injunctions is reversed, the loss of application fees if USCIS stops adjudications, or a shortened DACA grant for early filers if adjudication continues.
 Those who choose to move forward despite the risks should file as soon as possible.

 Will information about DACA requestors or recipients be shared with ICE for enforcement?